The Adventures of Massang: Versions

 The tale was also translated by Charles John Tibbits as The Adventures of Massang, wherein Massang is described as horned; the dark man is called Iddar, Son of the Forest, and the other two Son of the Grass and Son of the Sedges.
 In his translation, the Schummu smites Massang and from this action seven stars spring out.

 In a Russian language translation of the tale, titled "Массанг" ("Massang"), published in 1978, the hero's companions are given the following names: Idder (Иддер) of the dark woods; Geger (Гегер) of the green fields/meadows; and Adder (Аддер) of the white mountains.
 This tale also contains the origins of the constellation, but ends on a happy note.

 Massang also appears in a Tibetan and in a Kalmyk tale.
 In the latter, he is born from a human couple in the country of India, but still shows the bull/ox features, like horns and a tail.

 In a version of the tale translated by author Eleanore Myers Jewett with the title The Promise of Massang, sourced as Tibetan, the translator removed the animal birth of the hero, thus making him a normal boy instead.
 The tale lacks the second part about the origin of the constellation, and ends with Massang bringing the cow's owner the riches he promised.

 Variants

 According to German Tibetologist Dieter Schuh, the tale of the ox-man and the origin of the constellation appears in both Tibetan and Mongolian literature.
 Hungarian orientalist László L. Lőrincz remarked that the tale is attested in a Tibetan collection named Ro-sgruṅ ("The Magic Corpse"), with the title Ya-ru-kha-khra'i le'u-ste.
 He also noted that the tale is popular in Mongolia, published in the Siditü kegür, and the hero may be known by the Tibetan name Yarupa or by Masang.

 Mongolia

+Hungarian orientalist László L. Lőrincz established the classification of the Mongolian tale corpus, published as Mongolische Märchentypus ("MMT").
+In his system, he indexed a Mongolian type numbered MMT 127, Der kalbsköpfige Masang ("The Calf-Headed Masang"), which corresponds to tale type 301B.
+In the tale type, a hybrid son is born of a union between a man and a cow or a man and a she-bear; in his youth he meets equally powerful companions and they move out to a house; a diminute demoness attacks the heroes while they are preparing food, and Masang defeats her; they follow the trail to a hole and Masang descends and defeats the witch; he steals the demoness's treasure, but his companions abandon him down below; to escape, he plants a magical seed for a tree to grow or a bird carries him up to the surface.
+Later, Masang helps deity Qormusda in his battle against demons; Qormusda either transforms Masang to human form, or he dies and his body is sundered to make the Ursa Major constellation; or he intervenes in a war between two Khans and marries the daughter of the victor.